A Simple Understanding of how Iron and Steel Industry in India Works

 In order to be lowest cost producer, the company must constantly make manufacturing improvements that will keep the business competitive, this will require additional CAPEX, which tend to eat up earnings, which might otherwise have been spent on new product development or acquiring new enterprises- expenditures that would have increased the underlying value of the company.

 The information herein is used as per the available sources of bseindia.com, company’s annual reports & other public database sources.
 Alpha Invesco is not responsible for any discrepancy in the above-mentioned data.
 Investors should seek the advice of their independent financial advisor prior to taking any investment decision based on this report or for any necessary explanation of its contents.

 Author of the report has investment positions in the stock at the time of publishing this post.

-Readers are responsible for all outcomes arising of buying/selling of particular scrip/scrips mentioned here in.
-This report indicates opinion of the author & is not a recommendation to buy or sell securities.
-Alpha Invesco & its representatives do not have any vested interest in above mentioned securities at the time of this publication, and none of its directors, associates have any positions / financial interest in the securities mentioned above.
+Readers are responsible for all outcomes arising of buying/selling of particular scrip/scrips mentioned herein.
+This report indicates the opinion of the author & is not a recommendation to buy or sell securities.
+Alpha Invesco & its representatives do not have any vested interest in above-mentioned securities at the time of this publication, and none of its directors, associates have any positions / financial interest in the securities mentioned above.

-The views expressed in this post accurately reflect the authors personal views about any and all of the subject securities or issuers; and no part of the compensations, if any was, is or will be, directly or indirectly, related to the specific recommendation or views expressed in the report.
+The views expressed in this post accurately reflect the author’s personal views about any and all of the subject securities or issuers; and no part of the compensation, if any was, is or will be, directly or indirectly, related to the specific recommendation or views expressed in the report.